How to Find Detox in Rhode Island

 Finding detox in Rhode Island can be difficult.
-Here's everything you need to know about RI rehab options and how to find local treatment as soon as possible.
+Here's everything you need to know about RI rehab options and how to find local rehab as soon as possible.

 In a stark example of the toll that drug addiction can take, 308 people died of drug overdoses in Rhode Island in 2019.
 According to the Rhode Island Department of Health, this was the fourth year in a row that deaths by overdose topped 300 in a state with a population of about one million people.